suhail3535/TypeScriptCrudapp/README.md

 # FullstackCrudapp

-I successfully developed a comprehensive TypeScript CRUD Application, combining the strengths of Node.js, Express, and MongoDB for the backend.
+successfully developed a comprehensive TypeScript CRUD Application, combining the strengths of Node.js, Express, and MongoDB for the backend.
 To enhance the frontend, I utilized React and TypeScript, while Chakra UI provided a sleek and stylish design.
 The app seamlessly integrates all CRUD operations, empowering efficient data management and manipulation.
 ## Deployment Link :https://frontend-suhail3535.vercel.app/